tryton/tryton/doc/design.rst

 Each sale is linked to a `Point <model-sale.point>` where it takes place.

-A sale is identified by a unique number that is generated automatically from the configured `Sequence <trytond:model-ir.sequence>` for the sale Point.
+A sale is identified by a unique number that is generated automatically from the configured *Sequence* for the sale Point.
 It also has other general information like the date and the `Employee
 <company:model-company.employee>` who creates the order.